Himalayan Cataract Project

-The Himalayan Cataract Project (HCP) was created in 1994 by Dr. Geoffrey Tabin and Dr. Sanduk Ruit with a goal of establishing a sustainable eye care infrastructure in the Himalaya.
+The Himalayan Cataract Project (HCP) was created in 1995 by Dr. Geoffrey Tabin and Dr. Sanduk Ruit with a goal of establishing a sustainable eye care infrastructure in the Himalaya.
 HCP empowers local doctors to provide ophthalmic care through skills-transfer and education.
 From its beginning, HCP responds to a pressing need for eye care in the Himalayan region.
-With programs in Nepal, Ethiopia, Ghana, Bhutan and India they have been able to restored sight to over one million people since year since 1994.
+With programs in Nepal, Ethiopia, Ghana, Bhutan and India they have been able to restore sight to over 1.4 million people since 1995.

-HCP brings life-changing eye care to people in the underserved areas of the world with continual focus on training local personnel.
-This action-based approach builds local leadership, empowers key actors, and develops sustainable practices from the ground up.

 Background

 According to WHO estimates, the most common causes of blindness around the world in 2002 were: